hsnguyen24/atomization-energies-prediction/README.md

 **Eigenvalues and Eigenvectors.** One approach to incorporate graph-topology feature is to consider adding eigenvalues and eigenvectors of the Coulomb matrix as a feature.
-We recall that eigenvalues and eigenvectors of an adjacency matrix can capture community structure of a graph, a fact that is leveraged in spectral clustering [@luxberg].
+We recall that eigenvalues and eigenvectors of an adjacency matrix can capture community structure of a graph, a fact that is leveraged in spectral clustering [5].
 On a side note, due to Spectral Theorem, the
 (weighted) adjacency matrix has a full real-valued eigenbasis.

 **Eigen-centralities.** Another information regarding graph topology we can include into training is centralities [6, Chapter 7] of each node.
 For example, we can include eigen-centrality into the feature vector.

 **Other features.** There are other measures w.r.t. a graph that we can use for feature engineering.
-Generally, the main types of hand-crafted features are: node-level features (degree, motif counts, clustering coefficient, etc.), graph-level features (graph kernels such as graphlet kernels, Weisfeiler-Lehman kernel [@wlkernel], etc.) and link-level features (shortest-path distances, local neighborhood overlap, Katz index, etc.).
+Generally, the main types of hand-crafted features are: node-level features (degree, motif counts, clustering coefficient, etc.), graph-level features (graph kernels such as graphlet kernels, Weisfeiler-Lehman kernel [7], etc.) and link-level features (shortest-path distances, local neighborhood overlap, Katz index, etc.).
 For a review of graph features, see [6, Chapter 7].

 **Results.** In our experiments, we simply concatenate the eigenvalues/eigenvectors and the eigencentralities with the flatten
 Coulomb matrix to obtain a dataset of $7165$ examples with $1104$ features instead of $23 \times 23 = 529$ features.
 The results are